Home

 Many other nutrients simply cannot be normalized until your magnesium is normalized!

-You can read more in the book Magnesium Medicine to see why magnesium should be one of the very first nutrients that you should consider in almost every single chronic and acute illness that there is!!
+Magnesium should be one of the very first nutrients that you should consider in almost every single chronic and acute illness that there is!!
+Vitamin B12 will not calm down anxiety from magnesium deficiency.

 Good luck.